First Blood – History’s Earliest Recorded Military Conflicts

 First Known Battle

 The earliest physical evidence of an actual battle comes several thousand years later from the ancient city of Hamoukar.
 Sometime between 4000 BCE and 3500 BCE, the region surrounding the fledgling city-state, which was located in what is now northeastern Syria, was invaded and colonized the by the expanding realm of the Uruks of southern Mesopotamia.[3]
 Historians believe that the Uruks migrated north along the Tigris and Euphrates rivers out of what is now Iraq into Syria on a campaign of expansion and colonization.
-It’s possible that the residents of Hamoukar bristled at the prospect of becoming vassals of these strange foreigners and took up arms to defend themselves.
+It’s possible that the residents of Hamoukar resisted the prospect of becoming vassals of these strange foreigners and took up arms to defend themselves.
 The evidence suggests that a battle ensued.

 A 2005 dig by archeologists from the University of Chicago uncovered remnants of city walls at Hamoukar that seem to be riddled with pock marks from inch-wide stones, likely hurled at the defenders by Uruks armed with slings.
 Larger clay shot were also uncovered.
 Fragments from of as many as 1,200 of these projectiles were recovered from the dig pointing to an epic battle, at least by ancient standards.
 [4] Remnants of collapsed buildings containing the charred remains of Hamoukar possessions were also uncovered.
 This coupled with Uruk artifacts found on top of the original settlement shows that the invaders likely slaughtered, enslaved or scattered the original inhabitants, demolished the city and built one of their own atop of the ruins.[5]